 Heart of Jasper, founded in 2020, is a 501(c)3 formed through a nationwide program, Main Street America, and is recognized as an Indiana Accredited Main Street.

 In a collaborative effort with several local entities including the City of Jasper, Jasper Chamber of Commerce, Dubois County Tourism, and the Greater Downtown Jasper Merchants Association, our mission is to create the epicenter of activity for the community by leveraging existing assets, transforming those in need, and instilling new energy through creative programs and collaborative leadership.
-Our vision is to be the best small-town experience for all.
+Our vision is to provide the best small-town experience for all.

 Heart of Jasper is structured with a Board of Directors and four main committees: Organization, Economic Vitality, Design, and Promotion.
 The committees are committed to moving downtown Jasper forward to advance positive changes in preserving historic buildings, supporting current and new local businesses, and enhancing the atmosphere to make the downtown a destination for our citizens and visitors.